 - 3 c White cheddar cheese shredded

-- 2 tsp Arrowroot powder for thickening – Optional substition 1 tbsp grease
+- 2 teaspoon Arrowroot powder for thickening - Optional substition 1 tablespoon grease

 - 1 bunch Fresh chives chopped

 - Prep the bacon by cutting the strips into small pieces.
 Simmer on low in the Dutch oven for 8-10 minutes.

 - Once the bacon is cooked through, remove it from the Dutch oven and leave the bacon grease in the Dutch oven.

 - Simmer the chopped red onion in the bacon grease until translucent.